Discovering dynamic laws from observations: the case of self-propelled, interacting colloids: The Graph Neural Network

-Graph Neural Networks, on the other hand, are combinations of DNNs applied sequentially on a graph.
-Their modularity and the possibility of adding inductive biases -- \textit{a priori} assumptions that simplify the model -- make them easier to train.
-By design, \CV{the same GNN can be applied} to systems of different number of particles, and after training one can easily extract the forces acting on single particles.
-In our case, we use an edge and a node function (two neural networks): each node on the graph corresponds to one particle in the system and edges represent the interactions between two particles. \CV{The edge function encodes the information of pairs of particles (e.g., their mutual distance),} \CV{and will lead to the estimate of the two-body force.} \CV{ Whereas the node function takes as input the coordinates of a particle and the output of the edge function (see appendix \ref{methods_gnn} for more details)} \CV{ and will lead to the estimate of the one-body forces, such as the active force.
-For each time frame, a new graph is created (eventually with a different number of nodes), and the GNN (defined by the functions applied to the nodes and edges) is applied.}
+Graph Neural Networks, on the other hand, are combinations of deep neural networks (DNNs) applied sequentially on a graph.
+In our case, the nodes of the graph are the particles in our experiment or simulation and the edges are the interactions that we want to study (learn).
+In particular, two-body interactions will be represented as edges between two nodes in the graph.
+The DNN that acts on the nodes is referred as node function, whereas the DNN that acts on the edges is called edge function.
+The edge function uses the information of pairs of particles (e.g., their mutual distance), and leads to the estimate of the two-body force.
+Whereas the node function takes as input the coordinates of a particle and the output of the edge function (see appendix section \ref{sec:methods_gnn} for more details) and will lead to the estimate of the one-body forces, such as the active force, \MBGb{and if it is the case, the drag force or the torque}.
+In practice, for each time frame, a new graph is created (if it is the case, with a different number of nodes), and the GNN (defined by the functions applied to the nodes and edges) is applied.
+The modularity of the GNN and the possibility of adding inductive biases -- \textit{a priori} assumptions simplifying the model -- make them easier to train.
+Even more, by design \CV{the same GNN can be applied} to systems of different number of particles, and after training one can easily extract all forces acting on each particle.

+Compared to the naive approach of adopting a single, huge neural network, trained over all data, the GNN approach is less complex.
+The lower complexity is made possible by some crucial, physically justified assumptions: a) the same forces control the dynamics of all particles (particles are identical)\MBGb{---only one node and one edge function are applied to the graph, b) the total force acting on a particle is the sum of the individual forces acting on it, and c) different modules in the GNN learn different forces, in our case we use the node function for the one-body forces (active forces, drag forces or torques) and the edge function for the two-body forces; 3-body, \dots, N-body interactions can be introduced naturally using new modules in the GNN.}